aary/OnlineApplicationModel/README.md

 ================================

 ###Basic Description
-Final high school project dealing with a self designed hash function using another self created pseudorandom number generator, an inheritance hierarchy, and binary file read/write
+Project dealing with a self designed hash function using another self created pseudorandom number generator, an inheritance hierarchy, and binary file read/write